qubic/qubic-cli/README.md

 		(Oracle providers only) publish a result for a bet -qtrycancelbet <BET_ID>
 		(Game operator only) cancel a bet

+[GENERAL QUORUM PROPOSAL COMMANDS]
+	-gqmpropsetproposal <PROPOSAL_STRING>
+		Set proposal in general quorum proposals contract.
+May overwrite existing proposal, because each computor can have only one proposal at a time.
+For success, computor status is needed.
+		<PROPOSAL_STRING> is explained if there is a parsing error.
+	-gqmpropclearproposal
+		Clear own proposal in general quorum proposals contract.
+For success, computor status is needed.
+	-gqmpropgetproposals <PROPOSAL_INDEX_OR_GROUP>
+		Get proposal info from general quorum proposals contract.
+		Either pass "active" to get proposals that are open for voting in the current epoch, or "finished" to get proposals of previous epochs not overwritten or cleared yet, or a proposal index.
+	-gqmpropvote <PROPOSAL_INDEX> <VOTE_VALUE>
+		Vote for proposal in general quorum proposals contract.
+		<VOTE_VALUE> is the option in range 0 ...
+N-1 or "none".
+	-gqmpropgetvote <PROPOSAL_INDEX> [VOTER_IDENTITY]
+		Get vote from general quorum proposals contract.
+If VOTER_IDENTITY is skipped, identity of seed is used.
+	-gqmpropgetresults <PROPOSAL_INDEX>
+		Get the current result of a proposal (general quorum proposals contract).
+	-gqmpropgetrevdonation
+		Get and print table of revenue donations applied after each epoch.

+[CCF COMMANDS]
+	-ccfsetproposal <PROPOSAL_STRING>
+		Set proposal in computor controlled fund (CCF) contract.
+May overwrite existing proposal, because each seed can have only one proposal at a time.
+Costs a fee.
+		<PROPOSAL_STRING> is explained if there is a parsing error.
+Only "Transfer|2" (yes/no transfer proposals) are allowed in CCF.
+	-ccfclearproposal
+		Clear own proposal in CCF contract.
+Costs a fee.
+	-ccfgetproposals <PROPOSAL_INDEX_OR_GROUP>
+		Get proposal info from CCF contract.
+		Either pass "active" to get proposals that are open for voting in the current epoch, or "finished" to get proposals of previous epochs not overwritten or cleared yet, or a proposal index.
+	-ccfvote <PROPOSAL_INDEX> <VOTE_VALUE>
+		Cast vote for a proposal in the CCF contract.
+		<VOTE_VALUE> is the option in range 0 ...
+N-1 or "none".
+	-ccfgetvote <PROPOSAL_INDEX> [VOTER_IDENTITY]
+		Get vote from CCF contract.
+If VOTER_IDENTITY is skipped, identity of seed is used.
+	-ccfgetresults <PROPOSAL_INDEX>
+		Get the current result of a CCF proposal.
+	-ccflatesttransfers
+		Get and print latest transfers of CCF granted by quorum.
 ```

 ### BUILD